steadylearner/Steadylearner/post/rust-How to start Rust Chat App.md

 In this post, we will learn how to build simple chat app in your local machine with **Rust** and simple JavaScript.

-If you already have expereinece in Rust, you can just clone the [Steadylearner Chat] GitHub repository.
+If you already have experience in Rust, you can just clone the [Steadylearner Chat] GitHub repository.

 Then, `$yarn` in /static/chat folder to download NPM packages and `$cargo run` for **Rust** crates in **ws_rs_with_rocket** folder.